StamLab/footprinting2012/README.md

 7. The mean of the core region (C)
 8. The mean of the right-flanking region (R)

 Note that the program does not know about chromosomes.
 Further, it reads in and interprets the first integer as belonging to absolute position 0.
-So, if feed it something that does not start at base 0, you need to adjust the output using the input base offset.
+So, if you feed it something that does not start at base 0, you need to adjust the output using the input base offset.

 Even if you paste on chromosome information to the beginning of the output, be careful as the output is not in [sorted BED order].

-Typically, one would threshold the potential footprints based upon some metric that utilizes the FOS, rearrange columns 2/3 to 1/2, paste on appropriate chromosome information as the first field, and then sort to obtain the final result.
+Typically, one would threshold the potential footprints based upon some metric that utilizes the FOS, rearrange columns 2&3 to 1&2, paste on appropriate chromosome information as the first field, and then sort to obtain the final result.
 Using this procedure, you end up with 0-based [start,end) footprint calls where columns 2 and 3 hold the core footprint start and end positions.

 [footprinting description]: http://www.nature.com/nature/journal/v489/n7414/extref/nature11212-s1.pdf
 [sorted BED order]: https://bedops.readthedocs.org/en/latest/content/reference/file-management/sorting/sort-bed.html